grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ```

 The tool writes the converted configuration file to the terminal.
-The tool removes any configuration parameters that are no longer present in Mimir and rename any configuration parameters that have a new name.
+The tool removes any configuration parameters that are no longer available in Grafana Mimir and renames configuration parameters that have a new name.

 Grafana Mimir has updated some default values.
 To include them in the output YAML, use the flag `--include-defaults`.